Last time we saw this couple a few months back — let’s call them Mark and Susan — they had big plans.

-To be honest, we don’t buy it.
+To be honest, I don’t buy it.

 Chinese foreign investors are finding it tougher to get into the market as Australia tightened conditions for investors and China restricts capital flows.
 Plus, there is also the ‘small’ matter of the US–China trade war, which we don’t see going away anytime soon.

-Property prices could keep on sliding as investors stay on the sidelines.
+I think property prices could keep on sliding as investors stay on the sidelines.
 And, with credit conditions tightening, many in Australia looking to buy a home could find it tough too.

 The fact is, even with the recent falls, properties in Melbourne and Sydney are still looking overpriced.
 While house prices have been increasing in recent years, salaries haven’t kept up.